-- (a) CONSULTANT'S sole compensation for satisfactory performance of all services required or rendered pursuant to this Agreement shall be a total fee not to exceed [Fee Amount: e.g. Five Hundred Dollars (\$500.00)], paid on the basis of the rates set forth in the schedule of fees and expenses contained in Exhibit A. - (b) Detailed statements shall be rendered monthly for services performed in the preceding month and will be payable in the normal course of CITY business.
-CITY shall not be obligated to reimburse any expense for which it has not received a detailed invoice with applicable copies of representative and identifiable receipts or records substantiating such expense.
+(a) CONSULTANT'S sole compensation for satisfactory performance of all services required or rendered pursuant to this Agreement shall be a total fee of [Fee Amount: e.g. Five Hundred Dollars (\$500.00)].
+Such fee includes all expenses incurred by CONSULTANT in performance of the services.

+(b) Detailed statements shall be rendered monthly for services performed in the preceding month and will be payable in the normal course of CITY business.